Soivi/www.soivi.net/docs/_posts/2013-11-22-define-types-example-in-puppet.md

 ---
 <p><img src="{{ site.baseurl }}/assets/2013/11/Puppet_Logo.svg_.min_.png" alt="Define Types" width="200" height="87" class="alignright size-full wp-image-1139" /></p>
 <p>In this tutorial I'm creating hello_define module that uses Puppet define types.
 Hello_define module creates two files with different content.</p>
-<p><em>If you haven't seen my previous tutorials you should see them:<br />
+<p><strong>If you haven't seen my previous tutorials you should see them:<br />
 <a href="http://soivi.net/2013/how-to-install-puppet/">How to install Puppet</a>, <a href="http://soivi.net/2013/template-hello-world-module-to-puppet/">Hello World module using template to Puppet</a>,<br />
-<a href="http://soivi.net/2013/installing-apache-and-php-with-puppet-module/">Installing Apache and PHP with Puppet module</a>, <a href="http://soivi.net/2013/installing-puppet-master-and-slaves/">Installing Puppet master and slaves</a>, <a href="http://soivi.net/2013/parametrized-class-with-puppet/">Parametrized Class with Puppet</a>.</em></p>
+<a href="http://soivi.net/2013/installing-apache-and-php-with-puppet-module/">Installing Apache and PHP with Puppet module</a>, <a href="http://soivi.net/2013/installing-puppet-master-and-slaves/">Installing Puppet master and slaves</a>, <a href="http://soivi.net/2013/parametrized-class-with-puppet/">Parametrized Class with Puppet</a>.</strong></p>
 <p>I’m using Xubuntu 12.04.03 32bit</p>
 <h2>Install and create</h2>
 <p>Update apt and use it to install Puppet</p>